sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 It is crucial to understand an application's behavior, either to analyze specific events to find errors, monitor the application's performance, or track activities in a distributed system.
 Observability is the capability of an application to do that, through logs, metrics, and tracing.

-In this article I’ll be talking about metrics, how to configure an ASP NET Core application to generate metrics, set up Prometheus and Grafana to collect and visualize the metrics.
+In this article I’ll be talking about metrics, how important and powerful they can be, and showing how it can be used, showing its usage in a real scenario.
+For that, we will be configuring an ASP NET Core application to generate metrics and set up Prometheus and Grafana to collect and visualize the metrics.

 Metrics are the application's telemetry data over time.
 For example, the number of requests of an API, the number of errors, and the latency of the request.
 It is essential to collect that data and monitor it, for example to react to application degradation incidents or understand the application behavior to implement performance improvements.